xAlexXxanderx/epgp_diff/README.md

 # epgp_diff

 Check difference between 2 epgp backups.
 Scans logs created after the appearance of the 1st backup and adds all changes to the EP and GP values ​​from the 1st backup, checks whether the received values ​​are equal to the EP and GP values ​​in the 2nd backup.
+Also script checked EP and GP values from characters without logs.

 Tested with EPGP version [5.5.19](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/epgp/epgp-5.5.19.zip).